ZYFFF-CV/DualTeacher-semisup/README.md

 # DualTeacher-semisup
-An official implementation of "SOOD: Towards Semi-Supervised Oriented Object Detection"
+An official implementation of "Dual teacher: Improving the reliability of pseudo labels for semi-supervised oriented object detection"
 <!-- A semi-supervised learning method, build on MMRotate -->
 ## TODO
 Trainin code and config will be updated after the paper is accepted